The Limestone Way is a 46 mile journey through the beautiful White Peak of Staffordshire and Derbshire.

 It’s a short detour to Ilam from there, but that’s where our accommodation was.
 With my daughter safely in bed, I enjoyed the handover from swifts to bats as I sat and breathed in the wonderful, wonderful evening view.

 Day 2 finds me walking alone.
-I picked the path up again at Thorpe and walked overland through the imposing old gates to Tissington Hall, and along The Avenue, a mature tree lined lane.
+I picked the path up again at Thorpe and walked overland through the imposing old gates to Tissington Hall, and along The Avenue, a mature tree-lined lane.
 Tissington village was lovely.
-Limestone cottages and a slightly self conscious attention to period detail.
+Limestone cottages and slightly self-conscious attention to period detail.
 The Limestone Way crosses the cycle and footpath of The Tissington trail and drops steeply down and back up above Bletch Brook.
 As a drizzle fell, I gladly sheltered on a wizened stile and caught my breath.

 I had chosen the Limestone Way as I’d crossed, and indeed followed, parts of it many times as I explored the hills around my home town of Matlock.
 I was in the process of rebuilding my strength and fitness after a bout of illness.
 The reasonable mile count and the relatively gentle hills of The Limestone Way seemed like the ideal next challenge.